 Hair Styling Products to Spike Your Hair

 If you want to go with wax, then you want to make sure that you want your short hair to stick straight up for a good long time.
-Hair wax, can be used to provide a softer hold that is more touchable.
-It does not dry and leave the hair with a texture that resembles plastic the way gel does.
+Hair wax can be used to provide a softer hold that is more touchable.
+It does not dry and leaves the hair with a texture that resembles plastic the way gel does.

 Nowadays, there is even hair glue to ensure that your hair does stand straight up and that you never have to worry about it falling down.
 Wax and glue are for those types of spiky hairstyles.

 If you want your spike to be subtle, there is another way and that is by a little bit of gel and some pomade.
 Pomade is by far the best thing to use if you are not going completely spiky but you want your hair to stand up a little bit.
 Adding some gel will also help keep the hair up but not too much.